Protecting Land along Marsh Creek, Contra Costa County’s Most Undisturbed Creek

 Marsh Creek runs through Mount Diablo’s landscape, flowing from Mount Diablo’s eastern side, winding through eastern Contra Costa County before depositing water into the Sacramento–San Joaquin Delta.

-The life-sustaining water of Marsh Creek connects Mount Diablo to the Bay, tracing a vital wildlife corridor through a rapidly developing area.
+The life-sustaining water of Marsh Creek connects Mount Diablo to the Delta and then by extension, the Bay, tracing a vital wildlife corridor through a rapidly developing area.

 Marsh Creek is not only the county’s most undisturbed creek, it’s the county’s second longest creek at 33 miles, and has the third largest flow of any creek in Contra Costa County.